okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/delete-all-stay-signed-in-sessions/main/index.md

 ### About Single Sign-On (SSO) cookies

-Single Sign-On (SSO) allows users to authenticate once and access multiple resources without being prompted for additional credentials.
+SSO allows users to authenticate once and access multiple resources without being prompted for more credentials.
 Okta supports both session and persistent SSO:

 Session SSO: Session SSO cookies are written for the authenticated user, which eliminates further prompts when the user switches applications during a particular session.
 However, if a particular session ends, the user is prompted for their credentials again.

 Persistent SSO: Persistent SSO cookies are written for the authenticated user, which eliminates further prompts when the user switches applications for as long as the persistent SSO cookie is valid.

-The difference between persistent SSO and session SSO is you can maintain persistent SSO across different sessions.
+The difference between persistent SSO and session SSO is that you can maintain persistent SSO across different sessions.
 Persistent SSO is disabled by default in Okta.
 To share a sign-in session across different sessions, you need to enable persistent SSO.

 ### Enable the parameter